-Moody's Investors Service has assigned a Aa1 rating to the Commonwealth of Massachusetts's \$600 million General Obligation (Consolidated Loan) Bonds, Series 2016A and \$500 million General Obligation Refunding Bonds, Series 2016A.
-The bonds are expected to price on March 2nd and 3rd, 2016, respectively.
+Moody's Investors Service has assigned Aa1 ratings to the Commonwealth of Massachusetts' \$400 million General Obligation Bonds Consolidated Loan of 2017 Series A, \$100 million General Obligation Bonds Consolidated Loan of 2017 Series B (Green Bonds), and \$277 million General Obligation Refunding Bonds 2017 Series C. The bonds are expected to sell on April 6th.
+The outlook is stable.

-The commonwealth's Aa1 general obligation rating is based on its full faith and credit pledge, reflecting its strong financial management practices and demonstrated willingness to balance its budget through spending cuts, revenue increases and use of reserves.
-The rating also reflects large education and health care sectors that generate high wages and helps to bolster employment, as well as state debt and pension liabilities that are among the highest in the nation.
+The Aa1 ratings are based on the Commonwealth's full faith and credit pledge, reflecting its strong financial management practices and demonstrated willingness to balance its budget through spending cuts, revenue increases and use of reserves.
+The rating also reflects large education and health care sectors that generate high wages and bolster employment, as well as state debt and pension liabilities that are among the highest in the nation.